Redefining support for those

 • Activities that are duplicative of Family Care, IRIS or other available public funding streams

-• The Inclusa Foundation values grantees’ time, and views reporting as a collaborative process.
+• Inclusa Foundation values grantees’ time, and views reporting as a collaborative process.
 Check-ins and reporting provide opportunities to celebrate progress, address challenges, and explore additional support.
 Grantees are asked to complete:

 • Initial Check-in (within first three months): Confirms project launch and identifies early successes or challenges.

-• Mid-Year/Mid-Project Reportand Check-in (for grants over $50,000): Assesses progress, key achievements, and project challenges.
+• Mid-Year/Mid-Project Report and Check-in (for grants over $50,000): Assesses progress, key achievements, and project challenges.

-• Year-End/Final Reportand Check-in: Reflects on project outcomes and impact, systems change contributions, and budget expenditures.
+• Year-End/Final Report and Check-in: Reflects on project outcomes and impact, systems change contributions, and budget expenditures.

 While the reporting process is housed in the grant management platform, the Foundation is open to other reporting formats that better support the grantee and their work.

-• Organizations currently receiving a grant from the Inclusa Foundation are not eligible to apply for new funding within the same calendar year.
+• Organizations currently receiving a grant from Inclusa Foundation are not eligible to apply for new funding within the same calendar year.
 This ensures that we can support a diverse range of initiatives and can extend our impact across different projects.
 Awarded organizations are welcome to apply again in the year following the conclusion of the funding award.